fANZYo/FrenchTestPy/README.md

-Helping a friend and learning python
+Helping a friend and learning python at the same time

 # Run
 `python frenchPhrases.py sentences.py`